 Peter, Paul and the apostles

 A second mosaic zone surrounds the central medallion.
 Here we see Saints Peter and Paul each leading a procession of five apostles to a jewelled cross with a garment draped over it, positioned on a throne.
-This might be a reference to Christ’s second coming.
-Peter and Paul are easily recognisable, and so is Andreas, the apostle behind Paul.
+This is known as the hetoimasia and is probably a reference to Christ’s second coming.
+Peter and Paul are easily recognisable, and so is Andreas, the apostle behind Peter.

 A difference with the apostles in the Orthodox Baptistery is that the latter are labelled and these are not.
 Furthermore, while the ten followers are carrying crowns like their counterparts in the Orthodox baptistery, Peter and Paul are respectively holding keys and a scroll in their hands.
 However, the most striking difference is the orientation of the procession.
 In the Orthodox Baptistery, Peter and Paul are below the baptismal scene, while here, they are both above this scene and upside down.
 Again, this unusual composition has sparked a lot of academic debate: did the mosaicists simply “get it wrong” or does it have a specific meaning?
 The discussion is too detailed to summarise here; I refer interested readers to Deborah Mauskopf Deliyannis’ superb Ravenna in Late Antiquity (see below).